silentdiverchris/Archivist/README.md

 ## Securing directories

-You can nominate a list of 'secure directories' that the system will automatically encrypt files found in, each to its own separate file, and optionally remove the unencrypted version.
+You can nominate a list of 'secure directories' that the system will automatically encrypt files found in, each to its own individual '.aes' file, and optionally remove the unencrypted version.

-The reason for this step being, I keep credentials, account details etc. in text files, screen shots etc. in various directories, decrypting them manually to view and update.
+The reason for this process being that I like to keep credentials, account details etc. in little text files, screen shots etc. in various directories, decrypting them manually to view and update them, and either immediately (re-)encrypt manually or more likely, leave them for Archivist to do the next time it runs.
+My machine runs Archivist several times a day for different jobs, so they don't stay that way for long.

 It will take each file name and append '.aes' to it to determine the encrypted file name, so 'SecretPassword.txt' will be encrypted into 'SecretPassword.txt.aes'.

-It will ignore any file called 'clue.txt' in upper, lower or mixed case, I use a file of that name to store a cryptic reminder of the password I use for that directory.
+It will ignore any file called 'clue.txt' in upper, lower or mixed case, I use a file of that name to store a cryptic reminder of the password I use for files in that directory.

 When files are encrypted it sets the last write time to that of the source file, and uses the last write times to determine which file is most recent.

-When Archivist runs it will encrypt any files that are not of the fom '\*.aes' if the unencrypted verion has a later write time.
-It will optionally delete the unencrypted version if an encrypted version exists once it is sure the encryption happened successfully.
+When Archivist runs it will encrypt any files that are not of the fom '\*.aes' if the unencrypted version has a later write time.
+It will optionally delete the unencrypted version if an encrypted version exists once it is sure the encryption happened successfully, dependign on configuration DeleteArchiveAfterEncryption.

-If it finds an unencrypted file with a write time the same as, or earlier than the encrypted version it will assume the file was manually unencrypted to view it, and just delete the file again, retaining the encrypted one.
+If it finds an unencrypted file with a write time the same as, or earlier than the encrypted version it will assume the file was manually unencrypted to view it, and just delete the file, retaining the encrypted one.
 To restate the previous paragraph, if the unencrypted file has a later last write time it will re-encrypt it, overwriting the previous encryption.

 The is done in the first step, so the files zipped up in the next step are safe from prying eyes and the files at rest on your local folder are secured again.